zack-bitcoin/amoveo-docs/design/land_registry.md

   -Linked land plots can be combined.
 The new price is the sum of the old prices.
   -individual land plots can be split in two, as long as the two new land plots are linked.
   - binary data encoding the new structure for part of the tree.

+((1, 2), (3, 4)), 4 leafs. adding the depths of each leaf makes 8.
+(1, (2, (3, 4))), 4 leafs. adding the depths of each leaf makes 9.
+The sum of depths is lower in the first example, so the first example is more organized.

 If an account has a plot with children before a reorganization, and after the reorganization the plot and children all had different borders, how can the blockchain be sure that the new plot and children are identical?